 Komerční banka focuses on supporting culture, sport and education.
 It's a partner of institutions, projects and events of society-wide significance, whereby it places emphasis primarily on the extraordinary human, social and artistic aspect of the projects.
 KB particularly values long-term collaboration.

-Its largest sponsored entities from the cultural sphere have long included the Prague National Theatre Prague National Theatre and, for the second year, also the National Gallery in Prague.
+Its largest sponsored entity from the cultural sphere have long included the National Gallery in Prague.
 Last year, Komerční banka expanded its collaboration with the National Gallery to include support for admissions to permanent exhibitions for children and youth under 18, and students under 26.
 Now these groups have free admission.
 Vivaldianno 2015 was another large cultural project which KB supported in the year 2015.

 It also continued its traditional collaboration with the French Film Festival, which presents the best films recorded in French production and co-production, and belongs among the most important film festivals in the Czech Republic.

 Sponsorship of amateur sport focuses primarily on projects which bring joy and entertainment to the general public.

 KB decided to continue its long-term support of floorball, which belongs among the most popular sports in the Czech Republic, and thus remains the Czech Floorball Union's main partner.
 Fire sports is also a distinctive Czech phenomenon.
 It's a physically demanding and visually attractive sport, which completely fills the idea: "Partnership matters.“ Since the year 2012, KB has sponsored the Czech Fire Sport Championship.

 Komerční banka's connection with Prague Zoo ranks among the most successful.
 In December 2015, KB received the Big Richard award, named after the popular representative of lowland gorillas in the Prague Zoo, as recognition of more than ten years of its support.